John-Abbott-College/6P3-Notes/labs/dev-env-setup/index.md

 ```

 Follow the format in the `bandit-instructions.txt` file.
 Make sure you read and follow the instructions given in the comments (marked by `#`).

+As you complete the `bandit-instructions.txt` file, track your progress on the `lab-1` branch using `git commit`.
+Before you finish working, make sure you `git push` your commits to upstream `lab-1` branch of this repository.

 **Don't be shy**: you should be `committing` and `pushing` your progress to your branch regularly, even if it is not finished -- this will let you continue where you left off easily no matter what computer you are working on.